digicert/dnstrust-constellix-php-sdk/README.md

-# Constellix DNS API PHP Client Library
+# DigiCert Constellix DNS API PHP Client Library

 This is an API client library for the [Constellix](https://www.constellix.com) API.